amiteinav/bigquery/audit_logs/readme.md

-# BigQuery Audit Logs
+# Visualizing BigQuery Audit Logs

 ## Overview
 * Cloud Audit Logs are a collection of logs provided by Google Cloud Platform that provide insight into operational concerns related to your use of Google Cloud services.
 Here are details about BigQuery specific log information

 * Here you will find details on
   * Setting audit logs stream into BigQuery
-  * Querying the information wither by using queries or datastudio
+  * Querying the information by using queries or datastudio

 ## Reference
 * https://cloud.google.com/bigquery/docs/reference/auditlogs/
 * https://github.com/GoogleCloudPlatform/professional-services/tree/master/examples/bigquery-audit-log

-## Setting it up
+## Setting up Audit Logs stream into BigQuery
-* Download the repo
+* Download this repo
 ```
 git clone https://github.com/amiteinav/bigquery-public.git
 cd bigquery-public/audit_logs
 ```
-* Choose where to place the logs
+* Set a location (project, dataset and location) to place the logs
 ```
 export sink=bigquery_audit
 export project=`gcloud config get-value project`